Spending 1, 2 or 3 days in Valencia? Here you’ll find an itinerary for every option 😉

 Itineraries for 1, 2 and 3 Days in Valencia

-If you are going to spend only one day in Valencia, I’d suggest you to start your day visiting the City of Arts and Science, an architectural complex made up of six-ultra modern buildings and a white cable-stayed bridge.
+If you are going to spend only one day in Valencia, I’d suggest you start your day by visiting the City of Arts and Science, an architectural complex made up of six-ultra modern buildings and a white cable-stayed bridge.

 You should get there around 9:00 – 9:30 AM in the morning to take some pictures then start your visit.

-There is a lot to see and do in the City of Arts and Science but if you have limited time, I recommend taking a 1 ½ hour guided tour in the Opera House or visiting L’Oceanogràfic, the largest oceanographic aquarium in Europe.
+There is a lot to see and do in the City of Arts and Science but if you have limited time, I recommend taking a 1 ½ hour guided tour of the Opera House or visiting L’Oceanogràfic, the largest oceanographic aquarium in Europe.

 If you’re travelling with kids, the Museu de les Ciències Princípe Felipe and L’Hemisfèric (an IMAX/3D cinema and planetarium) are also good options.

-After visiting the City of Arts and Science, you could follow the old Turia Riverbed to Torres de Serrano by bus or cab, but for me, walking is a better option.
-I love strolling around Jardin del Turia as it’s one of the best things to do in Valencia.
+After visiting the City of Arts and Science, you could follow the old Turia Riverbed to Torres de Serrano by bus, metro or cab, but for me, walking is a better option.

-After around a 40min walk, you will reach Pont dels Serrans Bridge with the imposing tower in front of it, and you can enter the Old Town through one of the city gates tower remaining from the walled city.
+After around a 40min walk, you will reach Pont dels Serrans Bridge with the imposing tower in front of it, and you can enter the Old Town through one of the city gates towers remaining from the walled city.

-There are many things to do and see in Valencia’s old town but if you have limited time, I recommend visiting Plaza de la Virgen (one of the oldest squares in Valencia), Valencia Cathedral (where you can find the holy chalice used by Jesus during the Last Supper) and Plaza de la Reyna.
+There are many things to do and see in Valencia’s Old Town but if you have limited time, I recommend visiting Plaza de la Virgen (one of the oldest squares in Valencia), Valencia Cathedral (where you can find the holy chalice used by Jesus during the Last Supper) and Plaza de la Reyna.

 Then wander around the streets of Carmen district until you reach Iglesia de San Nicolás (Valencia’s Sistine Chapel), and finish at Plaza del Ayuntamiento (one of the most beautiful squares in Valencia).

-What to do in Valencia in 2 Days
+What to do in Valencia in 2 Days – Itinerary Overview

 If you’re wondering what to do in Valencia in 2 days, follow my 1-day itinerary for your first day.

-In the afternoon, you should visit Mercado Central (a modernist style building and one of the oldest markets still in use in Europe), the nearby Església de Sant Joan del Mercat (a beautiful Catholic church), La Lonja de la Seda (a UNESCO heritage site and one of the city’s architectural treasures) and finish at one of the best museums in the city, Museo de Bellas Artes, that has a stunning collection of Valencian Gothic paintings.
+In the afternoon, you should visit Mercado Central (a modernist-style building and one of the oldest markets still in use in Europe), the nearby Església de Sant Joan del Mercat (a beautiful Catholic church) and La Lonja de la Seda (a UNESCO heritage site and one of the city’s architectural treasures).

 Quick Tip: You can buy some souvenirs in the market, including Spanish sausages and jamón.
 But be aware that the market closes at 3:00 PM.

-3 Days in Valencia – Itinerary & Things to Do
+3 Days in Valencia – Itinerary Overview

 On my Valencia 3-day itinerary, you will not only see more attractions, but you will also be able to do it more leisurely as you will have more time.
 Therefore, the first and second days will be different from the two previous itineraries.